 While text ads are eligible to show only if keywords match queries, Shopping ads show for any search query that matches your product — keywords are simply not part of the Google Shopping structure.
 Instead, each single Shopping ad represents one single product (ID) in your product feed.
 You can’t trigger the impression of your ads with keywords because the items are matched to the search query by Google.
-But: you can make use of negative keywords and priorities.
+However, you can make use of negative keywords and priorities.
 You can use them at the campaign level to make sure ads are highly relevant and drawn from the right campaign.
 Keep this in mind for later.

 Avoid Black Box Bidding

 At the first glance, automatic query matching might sound great.
-If you use text ads, generating and analyzing keywords and then matching them to the most relevant ad is almost 80% of your work.
+When you use text ads, generating and analysing keywords and then matching them to the most relevant ad is almost 80% of your work.
 Google Shopping is different: Google has taken over the steering wheel and made YOU a passenger.
 You have almost no control mechanisms left and it’s time-consuming to bid on single products.
 Not cool!

 In our award-winning talk at the HeroConf London 2016, Christian Scharmüller coined the term “Black Box Bidding” to describe this problem: you are not able to distinguish between individual products, devices and search queries.
 As an experienced PPC marketer, you know that there are differences.
 Here’s news: there is a way to reclaim the driver’s seat.
-You can influence and control your campaigns and bids with the right campaign structure — But before you start hacking your account, let’s take a closer look at these three Google Shopping dimensions.
+You can influence and control your campaigns and bids with the right campaign structure.
+However, before you start hacking your account, let’s take a closer look at these three Google Shopping dimensions.

 Dimensions of a Google Shopping campaign

 If you want to avoid black box bidding, you need to think about the three dimensions of a Shopping campaign first.
 These three dimensions are: (1) SKUs, (2) Devices and (3) Queries.
-These three parameters allow you to get back in control of your Shopping campaigns — Let’s reclaim the driver’s seat!
+These three parameters allow you to get back in control of your Shopping campaigns.
+Let’s reclaim the driver’s seat!

 1. Dimension: SKUs

-The goal here is to make your campaign as granular as possible.
+Here, the goal is to make your campaign as granular as possible.
 Why?
 To avoid misleading conclusions.
 A short example: you target product types e.g. running shoes.
 You take a look at the ROAS of this specific product group and see a quite solid 10 — nothing to worry about, right?
 But then you start to dig deeper and encounter this scenario: two of your products are performing well (as expected), but one product completely skews your statistics.
 Without this badly performing product, the product group would have a ROAS of 38.
 The lesson: while this setup may save you time, you can’t spot and act on badly performing SKUs easily.
 Bidding on sub-divisions (or all products) always signifies a trade-off between workload and performance.

 2. Dimension: Devices

-The next dimension is quite easy to explain: the conversion rate on mobile is typically much lower than on Desktop, but this is not the case for every product.
+The next dimension is quite easy to explain: the conversion rate on mobile is typically much lower than on desktop.
+However, this is not the case for every product.
 Therefore, item bids need to be adjusted to the performance differences between mobile, tablet and desktop.
 How?
 Bid modifiers would be your first guess, right?
 The problem: device bid modifiers are only available on campaign and ad group level.
 This is another reason why you should make your campaign as granular as possible.
 To set bids for every SKU and device, you can add one SKU per ad group, or manage bids with three device-specific campaigns.

 3. Dimension: Queries